Recent developments in mathematical aspects of relativistic fluids: The relativistic Euler equations with a physical vacuum boundary

 \subsection{Energy estimates for the linearized equations}

-Consider the linearization of equations \eqref{E:Diagonal_Euler_system}, where we denote by $s$ the variable associated to the linearization of $r$ and by $w$ the variable associated to the linearization of $v$.
-Direct computation\footnote{In fact, the computation is not so direct, see Section \ref{S:Role_weights}.} gives that the linearization of \eqref{E:Diagonal_Euler_system} is
+Consider the linearization of Eqs.~\eqref{E:Diagonal_Euler_system}, where we denote by $s$ the variable associated to the linearization of $r$ and by $w$ the variable associated to the linearization of $v$.
+Direct computation\footnote{In fact, the computation is not so direct, see Sect.~\ref{S:Role_weights}.} gives that the linearization of \eqref{E:Diagonal_Euler_system} is

 where $f$ and $h$ are of the form

 where $S_1, S_2, W_1, W_2$ are linear in $\partial (r,v)$ with coefficients that are smooth functions of $(r,v)$.
 The functions $f$ and $h$ will be error terms that can be directly controlled by our energy (see \eqref{E:Weighted_energy_linearized} below).